This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Working up a storm - the FRP Question Time pre-budget review

-With a select group of business leaders eagerly awaiting the outcome of Ms Reeves budget, there was an inquisitive air and a lot of readiness to discuss the potential ramifications as we started the second annual FRP question time.
-A discussion on pre-budget predictions and the ripple effects that might be felt.
+With a select group of business leaders eagerly awaiting the outcome of Ms Reeves Budget, there was an inquisitive air and a lot of readiness to discuss the potential ramifications as we started the second annual FRP Question Time event - a discussion on pre-budget predictions and the ripple effects that might be felt.

-We were fortunate to be joined by an exceptional panel drawn from the Private Equity, Retail, Construction and Hospitality, which made for an effortless task for me as moderator.
+We were fortunate to be joined by an exceptional panel drawn from the private equity, retail, construction and hospitality sectors which made for an effortless task for me as moderator.
 The panel consisted of Allen Simpson, Deputy Chief Executive at UK Hospitality London, Julia Court, Partner at Addleshaw Goddard, Karim Palant, Director of External Affairs at BVCA, Mark Gifford, Chairman at Radley and Geoff Rowley, CEO and Restructuring Partner at FRP.

 Whilst what was discussed may not have solved all the economic obstacles ahead of us, it was a supremely interesting conversation.